servomekanism/win-internals/pe-backdoor/notes.md

     and size of the imported function table, etc. For more information check the `IMAGE_DIRECTORY_ENTRY_XXX` `#define`s in WINNT.H.
 Note the
-    IMAGE_DIRECTORY_DEBUG element that can be useful. `.debug` section is the only section that is excluded from the hash signature generation of the file![5].
+    IMAGE_DIRECTORY_DEBUG element that can be useful. `.debug` section is the only section that is excluded from the hash signature generation of the file!.
+[5]

 [1]: https://docs.microsoft.com/en-gb/windows/desktop/api/winnt/ns-winnt-_image_nt_headers (IMAGE_NT_HEADERS)
 [IMAGE_FILE_HEADER]: https://docs.microsoft.com/en-gb/windows/desktop/api/winnt/ns-winnt-_image_file_header